 A Simple Look at The Cloud

 Do you ever get a foggy feeling when you hear mention of “the cloud”?
 We often hear about cloud computing, cloud services, cloud this and that, but what is the cloud?
-The concept Illustration Of The Cloudbehind this term and all other variations of it is not new.
+The concept behind this term and all other variations of it is not new.
 The cloud refers to services provided to you by computers (other than your personal computer) via an internet connection.
 These services could be something as simple as an email service account, a backup service account or an application service account.
 At the other end of the cloud, there is usually a high powered computer which provides a service or services to you via your personal computer.
 And that is all there is to the cloud.

 How To Chose a Cloud Service – Pros and Cons